Your browser version is no longer supported, so you may experience issues while using this site.

 How to create a home inventory

-You can categorise your home inventory how you like.
+You can categorise your home inventory however you like.
 You can do it by room, type of item, collection, etc.

-Though, it’s important to note that there may be limits on what you can claim for a collection as a whole.
-For example, a collection of memorabilia — think stamps or coins — typically has a limit of $5000 per collection, unless you choose to specify the full amount.
-For more info on limits, read our PDS.
+It’s important to note that there may be limits on what you can claim for a collection as a whole.
+For example, with AAMI Contents Insurance, a collection of memorabilia — think stamps or coins — has a limit of $5000 per collection, unless you choose to specify the full amount.
+For more info on limits, refer to the PDS.

 Pay attention to high-value items

-If you have a special item valued over $2000, specify it.
-If we agree to cover it, we’ll cover it for the full specified value listed on your policy — usually for an additional premium amount.
 But be careful not to misplace it when you’re out and about!
-You’ll need to add Portable Valuables as an Optional Cover if you want to cover accidental loss or damage away from home.
+You’ll need to add optional Portable Valuables Cover for an additional premium if you want to cover your items for accidental loss or damage away from home.

 Plain ol’ phone pics will do if you don’t have alternatives, but a solid home inventory typically features photos: